-The Health Physics Society (HPS) announces the availability of the following fellowships to support full-time entering or continuing students enrolled in bona fide U.S. graduate programs in health physics or a closely related field.
-The fellowships available are:
+The Health Physics Society (HPS) announces the availability of the following fellowships to support full-time entering or continuing students enrolled in bona fide US graduate programs in health physics or a closely related field:

-- The Robert S. Landauer, Sr. Memorial Fellowship, Robert Gardner Memorial, Richard J. Burk, Jr., and J. Newell Stannard Fellowships each consist of a $5,000 stipend.
+- The Robert S. Landauer, Sr., Memorial Fellowship; Robert Gardner Memorial Fellowship; Richard J. Burk, Jr., Fellowship; and J. Newell Stannard Fellowship each consist of a $5,000 stipend.

 - Two additional HPS Fellowships are also presented each year, consisting of a stipend of $5,000 each.

 All HPS and named fellowships are accompanied by an $800 travel grant to be used to attend the HPS annual meeting in the year awarded.
-All fellowship recipients are required to attend the awards dinner during the annual meeting.
-Award winners will be notified on or about 15 April 2014 so that travel arrangements can be made in advance.
-Previous HPS Fellowship holders are ineligible.
-Foreign nationals are welcome to apply.
+All fellowship recipients are required to attend the awards ceremony during the annual meeting.
+Award winners will be notified on or about 3 May 2021.
+Previous HPS fellowship holders are ineligible.
+Foreign nationals are welcome to apply unless noted otherwise.

-Submit the HPS fellowship online application form.
+Submit the HPS Fellowships and Scholarships application form.
 After you submit the form, you should receive a confirmation by email that the fellowship application has been received by the HPS.
 If you do not immediately receive this confirmation email, check your spam folder.

-- Two signed and sealed letters of recommendation from people attesting to your potential for graduate study in health physics should be emailed/mailed under separate cover.
+- Two signed and sealed letters of recommendation from people attesting to your potential for study in health physics should be emailed/mailed under separate cover.